SylwiaGrudkowska/JDemetra-documentation/pages/reference-manual/tools.md

-To modify the settings for a particular measure, double click on a selected row (select the test’s name from the list and click on the working tools button), introduce changes in the pop-up window and click OK.
+To modify the settings for a particular measure, double click on a selected row (select the test’s name from the list and click on the working tools button), introduce changes in the pop-up window and click the **OK** button.

 To reset the default settings for a given test, select this test from the list and click on the backspace button situated below the working tools button.
-The description of the parameters for each quality measure and test used in a diagnostic procedure can be found in 7.12.
+The description of the parameters for each quality measure and test used in a diagnostic procedure can be found in the [output from modelling](../reference-manual/output-modelling.html) and the [output from seasonal adjustement](../reference-manual/output.html) nodes.

 {: .text-center.image-wrapper}